javascript-tutorial/en.javascript.info/5-network/05-fetch-crossorigin/article.md

     - `Content-Language`
     - `Content-Type` to the value `application/x-www-form-urlencoded`, `multipart/form-data` or `text/plain`.

-The essential difference is that simple requests were doable since ancient times using `<form>` or `<script>` tags, while non-simple were impossible for browsers for a long time.
+The essential difference is that safe requests were doable since ancient times using `<form>` or `<script>` tags, while unsafe were impossible for browsers for a long time.

-So, the practical difference is that simple requests are sent right away, with `Origin` header, while for the other ones the browser makes a preliminary "preflight" request, asking for permission.
+So, the practical difference is that safe requests are sent right away, with `Origin` header, while for the other ones the browser makes a preliminary "preflight" request, asking for permission.

-**For simple requests:**
+**For safe requests:**

 - → The browser sends `Origin` header with the origin.
 - ← For requests without credentials (not sent default), the server should set: